Are you one of those unfortunate cat lovers who sneezes at the mere thought of a cat?

 What makes a cat hypoallergenic?

-The main culprit behind cat allergies is Fel d 1, a secretoglobin protein complex, whatever that is, found in cat saliva, skin, and fur.
+The main culprit behind cat allergies is Fel d 1, a secretoglobin protein complex, found in cat saliva, skin, and fur.
 While no cat is completely allergen-free, hypoallergenic breeds produce less of this protein, making them more tolerable to allergy sufferers.

-So when we use the phrase “hypoallergenic” to describe certain cats, we’re really just referring to cat breeds that tend to produce fewer allergens than others.
-That being said, these breeds often produce a lot fewer allergens than others, to such an extent that allergy-sufferers can live with them.
+So when we use the phrase “hypoallergenic” to describe certain cats, we’re really just referring to cat breeds that tend to produce fewer allergens than others, meaning they are less likely to cause symptoms.
+This doesn’t make them ‘allergy-free’, however.
+Sensitive allergy sufferers may still react to these breeds.

 What cat breeds are hypoallergenic?